 Once qualified, osteopaths are regulated by the General Osteopathic Council who work to ensure patient safety by maintaining a register of qualified professionals, as well as setting, maintaining and developing standards of osteopathic practice and conduct.
 It is against the law for anyone to call themselves an osteopath in the UK, unless they are registered with the General Osteopathic Council.

 Osteopaths use a number of safe treatment techniques designed to provide effective pain relief as well as relieve muscle tension, enhance the blood and nerve supply to tissues and to help your body’s own healing mechanisms.
 These include physical manipulation, cranial therapy, stretching and massage.
 They can also provide advice on posture and exercise to aid recovery, promote health and prevent symptoms recurring.

 Your osteopath will always explain what they are doing, ask for your permission, and only ever use techniques you are 100% comfortable with when it comes to treatment, but if you have any questions or concerns at any point, your osteopath will be happy to discuss them with you.

 Call us on 0117 9723 518 to book an appointment or for a free, no obligation chat to find out how we can help you.

 For more information on the common conditions chiropractors and osteopaths can help with, click here.

-To find out what to expect on your first visit to a chiropractor or an osteopath, click here.
+To find out what to expect on your first visit to a chiropractor or an osteopath, including how we are working to ensure our clinics are a safe environment for both patients and practitioners during the Covid-19 pandemic, click here.